-Giurgiulesti is a Danube River cruise port and town in Moldova (Cahul District), with population around 3,000.
-The town is also a crossing point on the Moldova-Romania border, located approx 10 km (6 ml) from Galati Romania.
+Giurgiulesti is a Danube River cruise port and town in Moldova (Cahul District), with a population of around 3,000.
+The town is also a crossing point on the Moldova-Romania border, located approx 10 km (6 mi) from Galati Romania.
 The riverport is located at the confluence of two rivers (Danube and Prut) and on the Romania-Ukraine border.

-As cruise port, Giurgiulesti is included in the regular schedule of one of Europe's largest river cruise companies - Phoenix Reisen.
-The company in 2019 included Lom in the itineraries of 4 of fleet's newest riverboats - Adora (2019), Asara (2017), Anesha (2015) and Aurelia (2007).
-Next table shows the ports sequence of Phoenix Reisen's 16-day cruisetour itinerary roundtrip from homeport Passau.
+As a cruise port, Giurgiulesti is included in the regular schedule of one of Europe's largest river cruise companies - Phoenix Reisen.
+The company in 2019 included Lom in the itineraries of 4 of fleet's newest riverboats - Adora (2019), Asara (2017), Anesha (2015), and Aurelia (2007).
+The next table shows the ports sequence of Phoenix Reisen's 16-day cruise tour itinerary roundtrip from homeport Passau.

 |Date / Time||Port|

 |28 Apr 15:30||Departing from Passau, Germany|

 |29 Apr 12:00 - 23:00||Vienna, Austria|

 |01 May 09:30 - 11:30||Mohacs, Pecs, Hungary|

 |02 May 05:30 - 19:00||Belgrade, Serbia|

 |05 May||Sulina, Romania|